Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/update-application.rst

 Automatic updates
 =================

-When notified about an update being available, you can select either:
+The Desktop Wallet notifies you when an update is available, and you then have the following options:

 * **Restart and Install** to install the update, or
 * **Remind me** to be notified again the next time you open the application.